WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/33_Micah/Mic_5.md

 and I will root out your Asherah images from among you and destroy your cities.

 ###### 15
-And in anger and wrath I will execute vengeance on the nations that did not obey. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And in anger and wrath I will execute vengeance on the nations that did not obey.

 ***